 Are you ready to grow as a writer?
-This workshop add-on to is the next step in reaching your writing goals.
+This critique add-on to is the next step in reaching your writing goals.
 We may write alone, but we don't write in a void.
 Ultimately, we want our work to find an audience.
-When you enroll in this course, you'll receive valuable feedback on your assignments from the instructor.
+When you enroll in this course, you'll receive valuable feedback on your writing from the instructor.

 Who can enroll in this class?
 Anyone who is enrolled in the fiction writing course Master the Short Story.

 What is the purpose of this class?
-Students in this class will receive weekly instructor feedback on the assignments they complete for Master the Short Story.
+Students in this class will receive instructor feedback on a completed short story of up to 7,000 words during upon completion of Master the Short Story.

 Why is this an add-on?
-Master the Short Story is designed to introduce students to the basic building blocks of narrative craft.
+Master the Short Story is designed to introduce students to the basic building blocks of narrative craft in a comprehensive, practical way.
 Students practice what they learn in the lectures by completing weekly assignments.
-The class is priced to allow beginning writers to build a background in narrative craft, even if they're not yet ready to share their work.
 This add-on is an opportunity for those students who are interested in further growth in their writing life to receive one-on-one feedback from a veteran writing teacher.

 How long does it take to receive feedback?
-You will receive feedback within three business days of submission.
+You will usually receive your critique within ten days of submission.

 How do I submit my work?
 As soon as you enroll, you will have access to the WELCOME section, which explains everything in detail.